 If you’re interested in going, keep in mind that what’s pictured above represents a very small part of what you’ll find there.
 It was bright and super sunny when we went so most of my pictures turned out crappy.
 On top of that, many of the birds were behind wire cages so I couldn’t really take good pictures of them.
 But there are plenty of birds to see there like birds of prey, large flightless birds, birds of paradise, hornbills, and toucans, to name a few.
 You can check out this map of Jurong Bird Park for an overview of the park.

 Admission to the bird park is usually SGD 30 for adults and SGD 20 for kids ages 3-12.
 But if you purchase advance tickets online, then you can lower the cost of admission by getting a ParkHopper Pass.
 If you go to any 2 of these 4 animal parks in Singapore — Singapore Zoo, Jurong Bird Park, Night Safari, and River Safari — then admission to each one can be as low as SGD 22.05 for adults and SGD 13.05 for kids.
 If you go to all 4, then admission to each drops to SGD 15.53 and SGD 11.03 respectively!
 ParkHopper passes are valid for 7 days from the date of your first visit.
 You can follow this link to the Singapore ParkHopper page for more information.

-If you want to visit just Jurong Bird Park, then you can get a discount on admission by purchasing your tickets from Klook or Kkday.
-Follow these links to purchase tickets to Jurong Bird Park from Klook or Kkday.
+If you want to visit just Jurong Bird Park, then you can get a discount on admission by purchasing your tickets from Klook.
+Follow the link to purchase tickets to Jurong Bird Park from Klook.